 It didn’t take long before I changed my mind about one of my favorite critters because of the squirrel damage in my vegetable garden – all caused in a couple of days.
+To make matters worse they started digging up and eating all my tulips last year!

 I am an animal lover.
 I don’t like to see any creature being hurt in any way.